r509/r509/README.md

   }
 ]
 ```

+####ocsp\_no\_check
+This is a boolean option that determines whether the OCSPNoCheck extension should be encoded in certificates issued by the profile.
+This flag is _only_ meaningful on certificates that contain the OCSPSigning EKU.

 ####subject\_item\_policy
 Hash of required/optional subject items.
 These must be in OpenSSL shortname format.
 If subject\_item\_policy is excluded from the profile then all subject items will be used.
 If it is included, __only items listed in the policy will be copied to the certificate__.